Leather Care

 What leathers should I treat differently?

 Nubuck, suede, combination-tanned, chrome-tanned, waxed leather.
-Do NOT oil these leather, do not clean them with liquids or saddle soap, do not “shine” or “buff” them with a cloth as described above.
-I will elaborate below on how to care for these leathers.
+Do NOT oil these leathers, do not clean them with liquids or saddle soap, do not “shine” or “buff” them with a cloth as described above.

 How do I clean my leather goods?

-Vegetable-tanned leather and some chrome-tanned leathers can be cleaned with saddle soap.
-This is only to be done in cases of staining, not as a form of regular maintenance.
-Wet the affected area, apply a small amount of saddle soap and rub into the leather in a circular motion.
-Wipe the surface with a damp cloth, allow to dry overnight, and in the case of vegetable tanned leather, oil the leather afterwards.
+Vegetable-tanned leather and chrome-tanned leathers can be cleaned with saddle soap.
+In most cases, this should not need to be done often.
+To clean with saddle soap, wet the affected area with a damp cloth, apply a small amount of saddle soap and rub into the leather in a circular motion.
+Wipe the surface with a damp cloth, allow to dry overnight, and in the case of vegetable tanned leather, oil the leather after it has fully dried.
 Nubuck and suede cannot be cleaned in this manner because it will gunk up or slightly polish the napped surface.

 How do I care for nubuck and suede?

 Nubuck and suede is much more vulnerable to damage from moisture, so it is much more important in this case to avoid exposure to the elements.
 If something is spilled onto your nubuck or suede, immediately dab the surface with a dry, clean cloth.
-For older stains, take a piece of rubber and rub it on the surface, brush it with a horsehair suede brush, or use a nubuck/suede crepe brush.
-You could consider a nubuck/suede waterproofing spray, or use conditioners designed specifically for nubuck and suede.
+For older stains, take a piece of rubber or a suede eraser and rub it on the surface, brush it with a horsehair suede brush, or use a nubuck/suede crepe brush.
+You could consider a nubuck/suede waterproofing spray, or use conditioners designed specifically for nubuck and suede and do not buff after application.

 How should I expect my pieces to patina?

 Vegetable tanned leather will darken and shine with wear.
 Due to the natural variation in the hide, some features of the leather may darken more or less than others.
 Because of this, different kinds of leather will age very differently than others.
-Notably, at Mooney Leather Goods, we use Conceria Walpier’s Burro leather quite often.
-This leather in particular is coated in a layer of opaque white wax that scratches or rubs off, revealing the bright color below this finish.
+Notably, I use Conceria Walpier’s Burro leather or Virgilio’s Margot Fog quite often, both waxed leathers.
+This leather in particular is coated in a layer of opaque white or black wax that scratches or rubs off, revealing the bright color below this finish.
 This drastically affects how the leather will wear, darken, and shine and will furthermore vary greatly depending on the individual’s habits using and carrying the piece.
 Therefore, the wear will not develop consistently.
 If this is not something you are interested in, I recommend chrome-tanned or combination tanned leathers which will not age in this way.

 Didn’t find an answer to your question?